“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 With the cameras rolling in 1963, Wallace blocked the entrance to the University of Alabama and gave the pro-segregation speech that helped launch him to national fame and a presidential run in 1968.
 He plucked his most famous quote at the Stand in the Schoolhouse Door from his inaugural speech the year before: “In the name of the greatest people that have ever trod this earth, I draw the line in the dust and toss the gauntlet before the feet of tyranny, and I say segregation now, segregation tomorrow, segregation forever.”
 After the Guard radioed President Kennedy, the governor stepped aside to allow students Vivian Malone and James Hood through the door, while Wallace promised “rebel protest…against communistic amalgamation.”
 He lost his presidential bid in 1968, was shot and paralyzed during the 1972 race, and successfully won re-election as Alabama Governor in 1982, asking forgiveness from the black community.
 Wallace said, “I was wrong.
 Those days are over and ought to be over.”

 Public schools that allowed Blacks too much access incurred the wrath of politicians.
 The University of Texas allowed its first class of African-American students in 1956, earlier than most Southern schools.
 It was costly, though, as they had to re-do all their plumbing so the races weren’t sharing bathrooms or drinking fountains.
 Today you can still see marble slabs next to drinking fountains where they removed the secondary plumbing in the 1970s.
 Black music major Barbara Smith Conrad won a part as the Queen of Carthage opposite a white male in the Opera Dido & Aeneas.
 After several campus groups and parents protested, the controversy spread to the state legislature and garnered national coverage.
-The music department finally had to remove Conrad from the role to preserve UT’s state funding.
+The music department had to remove Conrad from the role to preserve UT’s state funding, the loss of which at the time would’ve led to UT’s closure (today the state only provides 12% of UT’s funds, right).
 Harry Belafonte financed Conrad’s move to New York, where she became a successful mezzo-soprano, and UT stayed open.

 Schools were just one part of the controversy stirring across the country, but the mixed-race leads in the UT opera symbolized part of the problem.
 Many Southerners resented the interracial nature of the early civil rights movement, especially if Yankees were involved.
 In Philadelphia, Mississippi in 1964, the violent wing of the Ku Klux Klan called the White Knights killed three civil rights workers, including one Black and two Jewish New Yorkers, then buried their bodies in an earthen dam.
 The volunteers were part of the Freedom Summer project at what’s now Miami University (of Ohio), where the SNCC trained brave, idealistic, young Whites to help Blacks register to vote in Mississippi.
 The Project’s story and the fate of the three victims later inspired the movie Mississippi Burning (1988).